FANzhaoxin666/zhaoxin-team/_members/b_zhouxukun.md

 ---

 Xukun.Zhou is currently the algorithm developer of Zhaoxin team.
-He studies his Phd degree at RENMIN UNIVERSITY of CHINA.
+He is Phd student at RENMIN UNIVERSITY of CHINA.